student working on a group project

 Note: Please visit the “Curriculum” tab for information on the program pre-requisites.

-The Master of Actuarial Science program comprises 30 credit hours.
+Georgia State's MBA with a concentration in Actuarial Science program comprises 30 credit hours.

 Foundation Requirements